AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/LOGS/08March.md

 # 09.03.22

-I realized finally that I've been complicating things way too much by wondering how the
+I realized finally that I've been complicating things way too much

 today I'll try to move forward in understanding the functions that my flashloan contract is supposed to perform.